PEMFS AND SLEEP

-One of the almost universal phenomena that I see in people using PEMFs, regardless of PEMF system, is that people almost universally describe improvement in sleep.
-Because of this feedback, I felt it was important to dedicate an update to the subject.
+There is a universal phenomena that I see in people using PEMFs, regardless of the PEMF system.
+People almost universally describe improvement in sleep.
+Because of this feedback, I felt it was important to dedicate an update to the subject of sleep disorders.

-Sleep disturbances are very common: from multiple awakenings, problems falling asleep, long waking hours during the night and/or early awakening in the morning.
-This is not even to take into account sleep disruptions caused by physiological urges such as needing to go to the bathroom or hot flashes.
-Sleep disturbances are very common in people with electrical hypersensitivity syndrome, and can even occur in people who have taken all the right steps to optimizing sleep hygiene, such as, closing the blinds, reducing all the lights in the bed room, eliminating all extraneous sounds in the bed room, etc.
+Sleep disturbances are very common.
+From multiple awakenings, problems falling asleep, long waking hours during the night and/or early awakening in the morning.
+This is not even to take into account sleep disruptions caused by physiological urges.
+These include things such as needing to go to the bathroom or hot flashes.
+Sleep disturbances are very common in people with electrical hypersensitivity syndrome.
+They can even occur in people who have taken all the right steps to optimizing sleep hygiene.
+These include closing the blinds, reducing all the lights in the bed room, eliminating all extraneous sounds in the bed room, etc.

 There are 2 types of rhythms or internal clocks associated with sleep: circadian or ultradian rhythms.
 Circadian rhythms are 24-25 hour cycles and are usually in sync with local day and night times.
-Ultradian rhythms are 90-120 minute cycles that occur both when we are awake and asleep, but usually refer to the different stages we go through during normal sleep.
+Ultradian rhythms are 90-120 minute cycles that occur both when we are awake and asleep.
+However, these usually refer to the different stages we go through during normal sleep.
 Ultradian rhythms occur within daily (circadian) rhythms – they occur multiple times per day.

 One aspect of sleep disorders is disruption of circadian rhythms.
 Every living creature has circadian rhythms in their organ functions.
 Circadian rhythms control virtually all human functioning, primarily through the regulation of hormone production in the body.
 They are critical to human life.
 These internal rhythms usually override environmental influences in order to maintain balance in the body.
 Circadian rhythms include control of circulatory and metabolic functions, body temperature and brain activity.